bodywork-ml/bodywork-docs/docs/kubernetes.md

 ## Supported Kubernetes Versions

-Bodywork relies on the official [Kubernetes Python client](https://github.com/kubernetes-client/python), whose latest version (19.15.0) has full compatibility with Kubernetes 1.19.
-We recommend that you also use Kubernetes 1.19, but in-practice Bodywork will work with later versions - more information can be found [here](https://github.com/kubernetes-client/python#compatibility).
+Bodywork relies on the official [Kubernetes Python client](https://github.com/kubernetes-client/python), whose latest version (22.6.0) supports Kubernetes v1.22 and below.
+We recommend that you use a version of Kubernetes that is between v1.19 and v1.22.
+More information can be found [here](https://github.com/kubernetes-client/python#compatibility).

 ## Managed Kubernetes Services